-The TWSBI Eco was announced….oh a while ago, and it’s been long-awaited.
+The TWSBI Eco was launched as a new fountain pen model back in 2015 and it’s been extremely popular ever since for new pen users and experienced ones alike.
 Previously, the TWSBI 580 was the value TWSBI pen (and still is really, at $50).
-But with the $28.99 TWSBI Eco coming out, and with the same ink capacity as the 580, it almost seems too good to be true.
+But with the $32.99 TWSBI Eco coming out, and with the same ink capacity as the 580, it almost seems too good to be true.

 What nib does the Eco use?
 Can it take a nib from another TWSBI?

-- It appears to use the same nib as Classic and Mini, and they’re interchangeable but you have to physically pull the metal nib from the housings of the Classic or Mini to fit it into the Eco.
+- It appears to use the same nib as the TWSBI Classic, Mini and Mini-AL, Vac-Mini, Swipe, and Go.
+They’re technically interchangeable, but you have to physically pull the metal nib from the grip of the pen to swap them.
+It’s a smaller nib than what’s on the 580, and the spare 580 nib unit is not interchangeable with the Eco.

-- There is no nib unit to swap, must pull the nib (REALLY hard on the Classic)
+- There is no nib unit available for the Eco, so you must pull the nib from a whole pen in order to swap nibs (which is REALLY hard on the Classic, fyi).

-- Not many options for spare nibs in this size from other brands (none at Goulet), buying multiple Eco pens may end up being the most practical (if you can).
+- There aren’t many options for spare nibs in this size from other brands (none at Goulet), buying multiple Eco pens may end up being the most practical (if you can).

 - That all being said, the fins on the TWSBI feeds are extremely fragile.
-Removing the feed is not recommended.
+Removing the feed is not recommended unless using extreme caution (do at your own risk!).

 Is the grip triangular like a Lamy Safari?